 Fluorinated greenhouse gases and ozone-depleting substances

 Ozone-depleting substances (ODS) are halogen-containing substances that damage the ozone layer in the upper atmosphere.
 Some ODS are also powerful greenhouse gases.
-Hydrochlorofluorocarbons (HCFCs) represent the largest remaining use of ODS, which are mostly banned in the EU.
+Hydrochlorofluorocarbons (HCFCs) represent the largest remaining use of ODS, which are mostly banned in the UK.
 Other ODS include:

 - Chlorofluorocarbons (CFCs)